anchore/enterprise-client-go/pkg/enterprise/docs/RegistryDigestSource.md

 ### NewRegistryDigestSource

-`func NewRegistryDigestSource(pullstring string, tag string, ) *RegistryDigestSource`
+`func NewRegistryDigestSource(pullString string, tag string, ) *RegistryDigestSource`

 NewRegistryDigestSource instantiates a new RegistryDigestSource object This constructor will assign default values to properties that have it defined,